pocc/pcapgraph/docs/example_usage.rst

 Symmetric Difference Image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The symmetric difference is essentially the difference applied between the
 first packet capture and every successive one.
-Any

 .. code-block:: bash